Skip to content

 4. Use provider recommendations - AWS Compute Optimizer, Azure Advisor, and GCP Recommender all surface rightsizing recommendations automatically.

 Cloud providers offer multiple ways to pay for compute.
 Choosing the right model is one of the highest-leverage optimizations.
+Providers set prices based on market competition, regulatory requirements, overhead, and data center optimization savings.

 • Pay for compute by the hour or second, no commitment.